schell/bang/README.md

 Work with text that autosizes and wraps.

 ### Compilation ###
-Compile your source tree into one JS file, or compress it as a PNG, from within your project.
+Compile your source tree into one JS file, or compress it as a PNG using the JS console.

 ## More to Come ##
 `bang` is in a very early alpha stage and changes all the time.
 I don't recommend